canonical/hotsos/defs/README.md

 #### input
 Defines a type of input.
 Currently we support a filesystem path or command.
-When a command is provided, the output of that command is written to a temporary file the path of which is returned by input.path.
-Supported commands are those provided by core.cli_helpers.CLIHelper.
+When a command is provided, the output of that command is written to a temporary file the path of which is returned by *input.path*.
+Supported commands are those provided by [core.cli_helpers.CLIHelper](../core/cli_helpers).
 Only one of *path* or *command* can be defined for a given input.

 format